 VII USE OF NAESA INTERNATIONAL’S STATIONERY

-No member or officer may use NAESA International’s logo, motto or material for private, business, political, or any other purpose without obtaining prior express permission of NAESA International’s Executive Director or President.
+No member or officer may use NAESA International’s logo, motto, or material for private, business, political, or any other purpose without obtaining the prior express permission of NAESA International’s Executive Director or President.
 Said permission shall be in writing.

 Each time an individual is certified to the QEI-1 standards by NAESA International, the individual shall at the time of certification be sent a copy of this Policy and NAESA International’s Code of Ethics (Conduct) and should be advised to adhere to the provisions of these policies and codes when performing the duties of a QEI Inspector.